-If you're in the beginning stages of establishing your mentoring program or are looking for ways to improve an existing one, this step-by-step guide will help you build a successful and active mentoring program for your organization.
+If you're in the early stages of establishing your mentoring program or are looking for ways to improve your existing one, this guide will help you build a successful and active mentoring program within your organization.

 Before you establish and build your mentoring program, reach out to your members to inform them of your plans.
 This early communication provides a number of benefits, including:

 - Mentoring task force recruitment - In your message, ask for people to let you know if they have experience to share.

 - Integration opportunities - Do your chapters have local mentoring efforts you can leverage?